Waste reduction and recycling

 • FY24: 44%

 The chart shows the recycling and composting rates for our UK and Ireland operations.
 There is a dip in FY21 (attributed to the impact of closures due to the pandemic).
-Our recycling and composting rate for our Ireland operations surpassed the FY20 baseline in FY21.
-Our recycling and composting rate for our UK operations surpassed the baseline in FY23.
+Our recycling and composting rate for our Ireland operations surpassed the FY20 baseline in FY21 and has remained above ever since.
+Our recycling and composting rate for our UK operations surpassed the baseline in FY23 and remains above the baseline.

 • FY20: 35%